Understanding Fluid Dynamics for the CAST Mechanical Section

 How do concepts like Bernoulli’s principle and the venturi effect apply to electrician training?

-While seemingly abstract, Bernoulli’s principle and venturi effect are relevant to an electrician’s work in system-level thinking.
-This knowledge is part of a comprehensive electrician training program because it helps explain the function of HVAC systems, cooling towers, and other equipment you power and control.
-Understanding how these systems are designed to operate efficiently helps in diagnosing electrical issues that may stem from mechanical problems.
+While seemingly abstract, Bernoulli’s principle and the Venturi effect are relevant to an electrician’s work in system-level thinking.
+This knowledge helps explain the function of HVAC systems, cooling towers, and other equipment you power and control.
+Understanding how these systems are designed to operate efficiently helps in diagnosing electrical problems that may stem from mechanical issues.

 Continuing Education by State